grafana/plugin-tools/docusaurus/website/README.md

 Insert the client-side redirect here: /plugin-tools/docusaurus/website/docusaurus.config.dev.js

-To test that the redirect works prior to publishing the PR, do this blah blah blah...
+To test that the redirect works prior to publishing the PR deploy your branch to DEV Stage of developer portal.
+You can do so by [running this action](https://github.com/grafana/plugin-tools/actions/workflows/deploy-to-developer-portal-dev.yml) called `Deploy to Developer Portal DEV Bucket`.

+Hit the `run workflow` button and choose following parameters:
+- Use workflow from: Branch `main` (keep it as it is by default)
+- Which branch to use?
+Here you should enter your branch name.
+- Hit the `run workflow` button